 Noticing the Bodhisatta’s suffering, a river goddess divined that he was a slave to his appetite due to so many years of eating only the best foods in the palace.
 She wanted to alleviate his suffering, so she came and urged him to cease his indulgence.
 He said he could not, and if she didn’t help him, people would blame her for his death.
 So with her powers she transported him to the grove where the special mangoes grew and he ate his fill.

-While wandering about, the Bodhisatta saw the spirit in both his dreadful day-time shape and his divine nighttime shape.
-He asked what caused these two forms and the spirit revealed that he had been the Bodhisatta’s former chaplain and confessed his sins from that life.
-Then the Bodhisatta told why he had come to the mango grove and the spirit said he would float ripe mangoes down the river and so the Bodhisatta returned home and lived in the contentment of magic mangoes and mystic meditation.
+While wandering about, the Bodhisatta saw the spirit in both his dreadful daytime shape and his divine nighttime form.
+He asked the spirit what caused these two types, and he revealed that he had been the Bodhisatta’s former chaplain and confessed his sins from that life.
+When the Bodhisatta explained why he had come to the mango grove, the spirit promised to float plenty of ripe mangoes down the river.
+So the Bodhisatta returned home and lived in the contentment of magic mangoes and mystic meditation.

 In the Lifetime of the Buddha